 The Woman's Role in Marriage

-In our progressive culture, we often forget the biblical roles that God has clearly defined for men and women.
-Today, learn why it’s so important to embrace those roles, especially that of a wife and mother.
-It’s a lesson of encouragement for this “divine assignment.”
+In a progressive culture, it’s easy to forget the biblical roles that God has clearly defined for men and women.
+Learn why it’s so important to embrace those roles as God’s grand design - especially the role of wife and mother.
+It’s a lesson of encouragement for this “divine assignment”.

 Dorothy Kelley Patterson resides with her husband Paige Patterson, the President of Southwestern Baptist Theological Seminary and a former President of the Southern Baptist Convention, at Pecan Manor in Fort Worth, Texas.
 She describes herself as first and foremost a homemaker, and that task has always commanded her priority in time, energies, and creativity.
 Dr. and Mrs. Patterson are proud of their children: son Armour and his wife Rachel are living in Arizona; daughter Carmen and her husband Mark Howell reside in Houston, Texas, with their daughters, Abigail Leigh and Rebekah Elizabeth.